Abortion in Australia: History

+RU-486 controversy

-In the mid-1990s the conservative Howard government was in power in Australia, with conservative independent Tasmanian Senator Brian Harradine holding the balance of power in the Senate.
+In the mid-1990s, the conservative Howard government was in power in Australia, with conservative independent Tasmanian Senator Brian Harradine holding the balance of power in the Senate.
 Howard brokered a deal with Harradine to ensure his support for proposed bills, including the privatisation of national telecommunications provider Telecom.
 In return, Harradine received support for introducing restrictions on abortion.
 As a result, unlike other medications, abortifacient drugs were made to require approval from the Minister for Health before they could be assessed by the Therapeutic Goods Administration (TGA).
 As TGA assessment is a requirement for drugs to be sold in Australia, this created a ministerial veto.
 Accordingly, the abortifacient RU-486, which was widely used overseas, was banned in Australia.
 The continued refusal by Tony Abbott, then Minister for Health, to allow abortifacients into Australia led to a private member's bill being introduced in late 2005 to transfer the approval back to the TGA.
-The bill was made law in 2006.
-From 2006 to 2012, the drug was still not registered by the TGA, and medical practitioners needed special status from the TGA in order to prescribe it; even after registration its use still has special conditions and restrictions.
+The bill was subsequently passed as the Therapeutic Goods Amendment (Repeal of Ministerial responsibility for approval of RU486) Act 2006.
+From 2006 to 2012, the drug was still not registered by the TGA, and medical practitioners needed special status from the TGA in order to prescribe it; even after registration, its use still has special conditions and restrictions.
 There is opinion among medical experts in Australia that abortifacients are over-regulated.

 In 2006, after losing his veto power over abortifacients, Tony Abbott lobbied for funding of alternative counseling to pregnant women through church-affiliated groups to lower the national abortion rate, without success.
 In 2010, however, while he was seeking election as Liberal Party leader, Abbott pledged not to make any changes to abortion laws.